 But when people think of nicotine, they automatically think of cigarettes and the dangers that come with it.
 For many then nicotine is considered as bad as tobacco when that is just not the case.

-However nicotine is not as bad as many people think, and in some cases can even people.
+However nicotine is not as bad as many people think, and in some cases can even help people, such as the evidence that nicotine may help stave off dementia.

 Nicotine is not as bad as everyone thinks